rutvi18/Pantry-App/README.md

 The database management used is firebase where one field is count to display quantity of each item in the pantry.

 The frontend framework is React.js and backend is Nextjs.
+The database used is Firestore and the functionality to capture and upload image is also updated